Spectral thresholding for the estimation of Markov chain transition operators: Main results

 \subsection{Numerical Experiment}

-In this section we illustrate our theoretical findings with simulated data from a periodized Ornstein-Uhlenbeck process.
+In this section we illustrate and corroborate our theoretical findings with simulated data from a periodized, one-dimensional Ornstein-Uhlenbeck process.
 The Ornstein-Uhlenbeck process is given by

 We generate observations at discrete time steps $Y_0, Y_1, \dots, Y_{n}$, simulating exactly from the bivariate Gaussian transition density.
 Afterwards, we periodize the observations with period $2\pi$.
-The transition density of the periodized process is then given by
+Thus, applying Lemma \ref{diffusions} we obtain that the periodized process fulfills assumptions \textbf{A1}-\textbf{A7} for arbitrary but fixed $s \in \mathbb{N}.$